beastsaber/bsaber/src/collections/posts/Getting-Started-With-Mapping.md

 showInPostListing: true
 ---

+# Getting Started with Mapping Levels - A Guide

 ## Too many anime maps?
 Not enough anime maps?
 Take matters into your own hands and make one!

 There are more than 100,000 maps on [BeatSaver.com](https://beatsaver.com) but you still may not be able to find the song you want, or you find the song you want but it only has an ExpertPlus difficulty that is out of your reach. ***Anyone*** can learn to make their own maps with the resources available on this page!